mike-quiroga/carbonldp-website/source/_posts/expediting-your-web-development-with-carbon-ldp.md

 4. Build a front-end service layer to consume said API
 5. Build the user interfaces using the service layer

-Steps one through three make up the back-end work required of web developers during these projects.
-This means that only then – after they completed these steps - can they now start to code the front-end (customer facing) side of the solution.
+The first three steps make up the back-end work required of web developers during these projects.
+This means that only then – after they've completed these steps - can they now start to code the front-end.

 But what happens when the time-consuming database schema requires a change?
-For example, a new requirement pops up during one of the client meetings (which is a common aspect of agile methodologies) or a problem in your initial design is found.
+For example, a new requirement emerges during one of the client meetings (which is a common aspect of agile methodologies) or a problem in your initial design is found.
 These problems would require the developer to start at the beginning once again to modify the database structure, re-build the database, expose the changes through the API and code the front-end service to consume the API.
 And what happens when another change pops up?
 Rinse and repeat.

 As you may have noticed, this consumes a lot of time and effort from both parties, the back-end and the front-end side of the web development area.
 This can be problematic if you don't have a lot of resources to dedicate to the back-end tasks.